Getting Dressed With Amina Muaddi

 What drives your creativity?

-Novelty, discovery, uniqueness.
-Everything that captures my eye or gives me a strong sensation inspires me: different cultures, people, art, books, theatre, cinema, nature, clothes - especially when I work with Alexandre Vauthier.
-I love traveling, so that’s a major source of inspiration.
+Everything that captures my eye or gives me a strong sensation inspires me; different cultures, people, art, books, theatre, cinema, nature, clothes - especially when I work with Alexandre Vauthier.
+I love travelling, so that’s a major source of inspiration.

 Describe your shoes in three words?